mysociety/popit.poplus.org/docs/adding-data.md

 title: Adding data
 ---

 As well as entering data through the UI, PopIt will let you enter and access data easily from your code.
-It will also let you upload existing data to quickly populate a new site.

-## Migration Tool

-If you have been collecting information on people in a spreadsheet, this web based tool will let you quickly upload it all into PopIt rather than entering it manually.

-To use it, simply go to <code>/migration</code> in your PopIt instance and follow the instructions.

 ## API